ros2/rmw_cyclonedds/README.md

 * Cyclone DDS does not yet implement DDS Security.
 Consequently, there is no support for security in this RMW implementation either.

-* Deserialization only handles native format (it doesn't do any byte swapping).
-This is pure laziness, adding it is trivial.

-* Deserialization assumes the input is valid and will do terrible things if it isn't.
-Again, pure laziness, it's just adding some bounds checks and other validation code.